Vladimir Putin has gone all-in with North Korea - but could it backfire?

 Ukrainian president Volodymyr Zelensky said on Friday he expects several of those units to join the fight in the Russian region of Kursk, which Kyiv has occupied since early August, as soon as the weekend.

-Emil Kastehelmi, an analyst that runs the Black Bird Group, which tracks the war in Ukraine, argues these North Korea troops are unlikely to significantly improve Russia’s position on the battlefield.
+Emil Kastehelmi, who runs the Black Bird Group, which tracks the war in Ukraine, argues these North Korean troops are unlikely to significantly improve Russia’s position on the battlefield.

 “They have no concrete experience of challenges in a modern battlefield, and even quick training by the Russians may not prepare them very well for that,” he says.
 “However it is arranged, it’s likely that the arriving forces may not be very effective in battle.”